wickham/projectInventory_working/README.md

 -Text is padded to display symmetrically and can be changed (default is 13 characters)

 *Program:
-[DONE]					-Adjust how Table titles search and index (dont
+[DONE]					-Adjust how Table titles search and index
-							reference arrays, search by title name)
+							(dont reference arrays, search by title name)

 [NEED]					-Track order age

 *E-mailer:
 [DONE]					-CSS Formatted with HTML source code
-[DONE]					-Add new files by adding to "export_file" (multiple files)
+[DONE]					-Add new files by adding to "export_file"
+							(multiple files)

+[NEEDS]					-Encrypt password to protect user info (using
+							hashing bcrypt salts)

 *Receive Parts:
-NOT ENABLED
+[NOT ENABLED]

 *GUI Design: